Buying guide

 Prioritize sturdiness over bargain pricing

-The Palram Hybrid Greenhouse review is a useful benchmark in this category because it centers the questions that matter most in an entry-level kit: frame rigidity, panel retention, ventilation, and whether the structure feels worth assembling for more than one season.
+The Palram Hybrid Greenhouse review is still a useful benchmark because it centers the questions that matter in a hobby kit: frame rigidity, panel retention, ventilation, and whether the structure feels worth assembling for more than one season.

 Who should move up to a real kit